fernancode/gas_dynamics/README.md

 # gas_dynamics

-Gas dynamics equations, table generators, oblique shock chart generators, and more.
+Gas dynamics equations, table generators, oblique shock chart generators and more.

 To install with pip, use